slab/quill/.github/CONTRIBUTING.md

 - Publishing guides, tutorials, and examples
 - Supporting Quill in other ecosystems (Angular, React, etc)

+Note that if you are going to be making significant contributions, you should first open a [discussion](https://github.com/quilljs/quill/discussions) to ensure your work aligns with the project's goals and direction.

 ## Questions

-If you have a question, it is best to ask on StackOverflow and tag with [quill](http://stackoverflow.com/questions/tagged/quill).
-This tag is monitored by Quill maintainers and community members.
+If you have a question, it is best to ask on [Discussions](https://github.com/quilljs/quill/discussions) under the Q&A category.

 ## Bug Reports